-Our site at Auer and Gordon in Riverwest, lovingly renovated in Spring 2016, now cycles toward the public entrance to the nature preserve and offers a self-serve model of compost screening.
+Our site at Auer and Gordon in Riverwest, lovingly renovated a few years ago, now cycles toward the public entrance to the nature preserve and offers a self-serve model of compost screening.
 Compost is there for the taking, and the public is welcome to visit our site to learn about how to produce first-rate local compost with rudimentary tools and materials.
-Our system is very
+Our system is

 1. Not Enough Nitrogen Solution: Engage more residents and businesses as contributors.
 Please see Restaurant Composting for more tips on how to properly increase your nitrogen source.
 Coffee shops, with their huge daily supplies of spent coffee grounds, are a natural place to start.
 2. Insufficient Brown Source Solution: Start stockpiling brown source material right away.
 Leaves, shredded nonglossy paper, wood chips, hay, straw,

 Your resting pile can look like a heap, be enclosed in another bin, or added directly into an unused garden bed or a garden bed that you will not plant until next spring.
 You can tarp it or leave your resting pile open, though covering it will prevent the leaching of valuable nutrients.
 You can even build a simple three-sided structure for larger resting

 Providing rules will help ensure that people are educated about using the community compost site and will help to minimize the cleanup burden on volunteers or gardeners.
 You can either purchase a rules sign for (AmeriSigns is creating a template for this) or make them yourselves with this verbiage.
 Some great sign material includes paint, primed plywood, old sandwich boards, or whatever else you